 Step 1.
-Select the template and choose webpage position
+Select a webpage position and choose a template

-When you log in to your Getsitecontrol dashboard, use the Create widget button to start the process.
-On the next screen, select the I want to contact visitors option from the dropdown menu in the upper left corner.
-This will open a gallery of various contact form templates you’ll be able to choose from.
+Create widget button.
+On the next screen, select the Contact visitors option from the dropdown menu in the upper left corner.
+To your right, you’ll see a few contact form templates to choose from.

 Step 2.
 Adjust the content of your request a quote form

 The next screen allows you to fine-tune the form according to your needs.
 On the